Lab 7 - Backups, Monitoring & DevOps

 Resources

-Task 4: DevOps
+Task 3: DevOps

 Setup an automatically deployed Git repository on your Ubuntu droplet.
-For this task, perform the following:
+For this task, perform the following.

 1. Create a GitLab repository on the K-State CS GitLab instance.
+That repository must be public and clonable via HTTPS without any authenication.
+Unfortunately K-State blocks cloning repositories via SSH.

 2. Clone that repository on your own system, and verify that you can make changes, commit them, and push them back to the server.